 Lady slipper plants also benefit from a diluted (about a quarter of the normal concentration), balanced fertilizer once or twice between spring and early summer.

-Top dressing the plants with about 2-3 inches of shredded leaf mulch is also ideal.
+Top dressing the plants with about 2 to 3 inches of shredded leaf mulch is also ideal.

 Lady Slipper Propagation